iotaledger/wasplib/README.md

 ## WaspLib for Go

-`NOTE: The Go version is mostly for educational purposes until we have a better Go to Wasm compiler.
-It allows us to compare identical Rust/Go/Java smart contracts to highlight the simplicity and consistency of our programming model along different programming languages.`
+`NOTE: This library allows us to compare identical Rust/Go/Java smart contracts to highlight the simplicity and consistency of our programming model along different programming languages.`

-`NOTE 2: Due to the limited Wasm capabilities of Go we currently use TinyGo to compile the Go smart contracts into functioning Wasm code.
-The resulting Wasm files are still about double the size of than their Rust equivalent, and one needs to take care to avoid certain unsupported packages for now.
+`NOTE 2: We currently use TinyGo to compile the Go smart contracts into functioning Wasm code.
+The resulting Wasm files are still about double the size of their Rust equivalent, and one must avoid a few unsupported packages for now.
 Having said that, all the smart contracts provided work 100% identical to their Rust equivalents.`

-`WaspLib` allows developers to create Go smart contracts that compile into Wasm.
+`WaspLib` allows developers to create Rust or Go smart contracts that compile into Wasm.
 The interface provided by `WaspLib` hides the underlying complexities of the Iota Smart Contract Protocol (ISCP) as implemented by Iota's ISCP-enabled Wasp nodes.
 `WaspLib` treats the programming of smart contracts as simple access to a key/value data storage where smart contract